 - 12.2.f.
 If the Secretary disapproves the application for release of the bond or portion thereof, he shall notify the permittee, the surety, and any person with an interest in collateral, in writing, stating the reasons for disapproval and recommending corrective actions necessary to secure the release and allowing an opportunity for a public hearing. - 12.2.g.
-Any person with a valid legal interest which might be adversely affected by release of the bond, or the responsible officer or head of any Federal, State, or local governmental agency which has jurisdiction by law or special expertise with respect to any environmental, social, or economic impact involved in the operation or which is authorized to develop and enforce environmental standards with respect to such operations, shall have the right to file written objections to the proposed release of bond with the Commission within thirty (30) days after the last publication of the notice required by paragraph

-- 12.2.a.2, of this subdivision.
+Any person with a valid legal interest which might be adversely affected by release of the bond, or the responsible officer or head of any Federal, State, or local governmental agency which has jurisdiction by law or special expertise with respect to any environmental, social, or economic impact involved in the operation or which is authorized to develop and enforce environmental standards with respect to such operations, shall have the right to file written objections to the proposed release of bond with the Commission within thirty (30) days after the last publication of the notice required by paragraph 12.2.a.2, of this subdivision.
 If written objections are filed and a hearing is requested, the Secretary shall inform all the interested parties of the time and place of the hearing, and shall hold a public hearing, or informal conference, within thirty (30) days after receipt of the request for the hearing.
 The date, time, and location of the public hearing, or informal conference, shall be advertised by the Secretary in a newspaper of general circulation in the locality for two (2) consecutive weeks.
-The public hearing, or informal conference, shall be held in the locality of the surface coal mining operation from which bond release is sought. - 12.2.h.
+The public hearing, or informal conference, shall be held in the locality of the surface coal mining operation from which bond release is sought.
+For the purpose of the hearing under this paragraph of this rule, the Secretary shall have the authority to administer oaths, subpoena witnesses or written or printed material, compel the attendance of witnesses or the production of materials, and take evidence including, but not limited to, inspection of the land affected and other surface coal mining operations carried on by the applicant in the general vicinity.
+A verbatim record of each public hearing shall be made, and a transcript shall be made available on the motion of any party or by order of the Secretary. - 12.2.h.
 Without prejudice to the right of an objector or the applicant, and when all parties agree, the Secretary may hold an informal conference in lieu of a public hearing to resolve such written objections.
 Unless waived by all parties, the Secretary shall make a record of the informal conference which shall be accessible to all parties.
 The Secretary shall also furnish all parties of the informal conference with written findings based on the informal conference, and the reasons for said findings.